 Third, hospitals are filled with overworked employees.
 Professionals in this field work long hours, which is certainly appreciated by the patients but also means that they miss out on sleep and are generally stressed out.
 This means that they might accidentally click on a link in an email that they otherwise would have ignored, allowing for a widespread infection.

 A solution needs to come from multiple places

 With such a complex problem, it can be hard to create a “silver bullet solution.”
 Therefore, it’s important for health care facility administrators to come up with a multi-faceted plan to mitigate the risks of a ransomware infection and increase healthcare cybersecurity.
 This is the only way to help ensure an organization isn’t caught unprepared.

 Of course, this begins with employees.
 A majority of ransomware cases begin through email campaigns directed toward staff members, and it is extremely important that these people get educated as to the threats that currently face them.
 They should be able to spot obvious phishing signs, such as spelling errors and a clear misuse of proper grammar.

 Another great way to avoid this problem altogether is to move away from email as much as possible.
-A Fax over IP solution allows employees to send information in an incredibly secure environment without having to worry about a hacker intercepting the data.
+A hosted fax server like fax over IP solutions allow employees to send information in an incredibly secure environment without having to worry about a hacker intercepting the data.
 On top of this, cybercriminals don’t focus on FoIP like they do with email, which means institutions utilizing this service can sidestep any sort of ransomware campaign.

 Enhance enterprise communication, collaboration and compliance efforts with a proven FoIP solution from FaxCore.
 Contact FaxCore today to learn more about their ‘Partly-Cloudy’ fax solutions and how you can prevent cyber-attacks in healthcare.